jeremyko/flutter-proximity-sensor-plugin/README.md

 # proximity_sensor

-easy to use flutter plugin package for proximity sensor (only)
+simple and easy to use flutter plugin package for proximity sensor (only)

 ## Getting started